Click the button above to toggle between "Basic" and "Advanced".

 Long touch (1 sec.), not touching any planet or moon or Left mouse click or touch on "Control" tab at middle left or Press Esc key. |

-Hide | "Hide" button or Double right mouse click or Press Esc key. |
+Double right mouse click or Long touch (1 sec.), not touching any planet or moon or Press Esc key. |

 Restore All Defaults | Reset all control settings to their original values, except for those under "Options". |